tul23694/CIS-1051-Preprosal/preposal.md

 Molecular clock website that animates a timeline of natural history Website listing out the next animals to go extinct, how long it will take, and the primary causes
-    Kind of like the IUCN Red List
+    -> Kind of like the IUCN Red List
-Website that warns about the 6th mass extinction, and giving information about the 5th Website that goes into Valorant agents and gives the best agent per map All of these... but in app form?
+Website that warns about the 6th mass extinction, and giving information about the 5th Discord mod that goes into Valorant agents and gives the best agent per map All of these... but in app form?
 An app that looks at real-time net production of carbon emissions and real-time contributors towards global climate change

 ## If you plan to collaborate with one or two classmates, what are their names?

-I am not sure yet
+Yashi Patel

 ## Do you have any questions of your own?